 Vastu for home is gaining popularity once again in the contemporary architectural and interior space, with more and more young Indian home owners prefering to buy a Vastu-compliant home.

-What are some basic principles of Vastu Shastra for a home?
+Basic Principles of Vastu Shastra for a Home

 One of the first Vastu tips for a new home is to appraise the shape of the rooms and the directions their entrances are facing.
 As per Vastu, the outline or plan of the home should preferably be square or rectangular-shaped.